-A.6.4 Characterization Trailers
+A.6.4 Characterization Trailer

 The TWF facility includes pads with utility hook-ups for the characterization trailers used to certify containers as meeting DOE WIPP waste acceptance criteria (WAC).
-The NDE and NDA equipment is provided for the TWF in mobile modified commercial trailers brought to the facility.
+The NDE and NDA equipment, when installed is provided for the TWF in mobile modified commercial trailers brought to the facility.
 The characterization trailers will house the following characterization equipment: